swcarpentry-ja/carpentries-coc/topic_folders/hosts_instructors/instructor_tips.md

 **Varying Skill Level**

 Carpentries workshops frequently include many people with widely varying skills and experiences.
-See the end of the Carpentries Instructor Training on [Carpentries teaching practices](https://carpentries.github.io/instructor-training/24-practices/index.html) for some strategies to deal with a diverse classroom.
+See the end of The Carpentries Instructor Training on [Carpentries teaching practices](https://carpentries.github.io/instructor-training/24-practices/index.html) for some strategies to deal with a diverse classroom.

 #### Preparing to Teach